YOU DON’T HAVE TO SHRINK TO BE SEEN.

 • How cultural, family, and larger social systems shape your sense of safety, worth, and belonging

-We help the parts of you that learned to survive feel safe enough to soften, without taking away the strength that once protected you.
+We help the parts of you that learned to survive feel safe enough to relax, while still honoring the strength that once protected you.

 WHAT HEALING LOOKS LIKE